JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 #### Configuring Internal Rounding of FastMoney

-The class +FastMoney+ internally uses a single +long+ value to model a monetary amount.
+The class `FastMoney` internally uses a single `long` value to model a monetary amount.
 Hereby it uses a fixed scale of 5 digits.
 Obviously this may require rounding in some cases.
-Hereby by default +FastMoney+ rounds input values (of type +MonetaryAmount+, or numbers) to its internal 5 digits scale.
+Hereby by default `FastMoney` rounds input values (of type `MonetaryAmount`, or numbers) to its internal 5 digits scale.
 In most cases that makes sense and makes use of this class easy and straight forward.
-Nevertheless there might be scenarios, where you want to throw +ArithmeticException+ if an entry value exceeds the maximal scale.
-This alternate, more rigid behaviour, can be activated by adding the following configuration to +javamoney.properties+:
+Nevertheless there might be scenarios, where you want to throw `ArithmeticException` if an entry value exceeds the maximal scale.
+This alternate, more rigid behaviour, can be activated by adding the following configuration to `javamoney.properties`:

-_Activating strict input number validation for +FastMoney+_
+_Activating strict input number validation for `FastMoney`_
 ```properties
 org.javamoney.moneta.FastMoney.enforceScaleCompatibility=true
 ```